noahehall/theBookOfNoah/linux/docker/docker_new.md

       - keep STDIN open even if not attached
     - `-t | --tty`
       - allocate a pseudo-tty (i.e. virtual terminal)
-    - `--link`
-      - add a one-way network dependency to another container
-      - injects IP addresses into dependent containers
-        - containers that arent running dont have IP addresses, thus an error will be thrown if linking to a non-running container
-      - this explicitely permits inter-container communication even if `icc=false`
-      - injects env variables prepended with the alias name
-        - e.g. --link container:ALIAS
-          - ALIAS_PORT, ALIAS_BLAH

     - `--pid`
       - PID namespace to use
     - `--cidfile`